Xiphe/xiphe.github.io/_posts/2022-07-20-component-library-in-2022.md

 therefore integrating here is tremendously valuable.

 Create a stylesheet that unlocks your components in any page by simply adding a `<link />`.
 Even when your development writes no single line of plain/html and uses ReactJS only, Marketing & Support teams use low-/no-code solutions, Growth teams want to try out some crazy new stuff, Companies get acquired that had build their awesome product with Rails and now should adopt your look fast...

-All these boil down to HTML/CSS and most likely support serving css file.
+All of these use HTML/CSS in the end and most likely support serving css file.

 #### Level 3: Framework

 This level abstracts specific html structure and detailed class names and should get really close to the language that is actually spoken between design and development.
-When someone says "Can you please show a centered modal with a destructive button saying 'Delete!'?" on the framework integration level it should boil down to
+When someone says "Can you please create a centered modal with a destructive button saying 'Delete!'?", on the framework integration level it should boil down to something like

 ```tsx
 <Modal align="modal-center">